GM, Union Officials Prepare For Contract Talks Amid Plant Closings And FBI Probes

 Hicks gives the union poor odds of getting GM to agree to things that increase its labor costs.

-"I mean we're staring a manufacturing-led recession especially in the Midwest," he says. the UAW's timing couldn't possibly be worse."
+"I mean, we're staring at a manufacturing-led recession, especially in the Midwest," he says.
+"The UAW's timing couldn't possibly be worse."

 National